Numigi/odoo-account-addons/account_move_recompute_amount_currency/README.rst

 Overview
 --------
-After installing this module, amount_currency will be 0 for exchange stock valuation moves generated from the invoice
+After installing this module, amount_currency will be null for exchange stock valuation moves generated from the invoice

 Contributors
 ------------